LorePlant/cultivar_offset_24/README.md

 ## RDA for Genotype Environment Associations (GEA)

 Redundancy analysis can be used to identify GEA based on the Mhallanoise distance of SNPs in the RDA-biplot.
-Within the RDA model we can effectively correct for population structure  and geography (latitude and longitude) using them as covariates in the RDA model.
-As population structure correction we used latent factor derived from the LEA package.
+Within the RDA model we can effectively correct for population structure using it as covariates in the RDA model.
+For population structure correction we used latent factor derived from the LEA package.

 As first attempt I decided to run the anlysis seperate for temperature, precipitation and soil variables.
 Subsequently I conducted a GEA analysis leveraging all the variable together.